Dlloydev/ESP32-ESP32S2-AnalogWrite/README.md

 ##### Parameters

-- **pin**  The pin number which (if necessary) will be attached to the next free channel *(uint8_t)*
+- **pin**  The pin number which (if necessary) will be attached to the next free channel *(int)*
 - **value**  This value is converted to the pwm duty.
-See above table for range and units *(float)
+See above table for range and units *(double)
-- **speed**  This value has units degrees/second (float).
+- **speed**  This value has units degrees/second (double).
 For example, if `speed` is set to 100 deg/s and the servo position value is changed from 0 to 180 deg, then the servo will take 1.8 sec (1800 ms) to complete its travel.
 Its motion (response) will be determined by `ke`,
 - **ke**  Servo easing constant for a [Normalized Tunable Sigmoid](https://www.desmos.com/calculator/ejkcwglzd1).
 A `ke` value of 0.0 represents a linear response.
 As you increase `ke`, this increases the steepness of a sigmoid response.
 When `ke` is 1.0, normal "instantaneous" servo response is enabled and the speed parameter is ignored.

 ##### Returns

 - If the servo easing constant `ke` is 1.0 (default) then the pwm duty value *(uint32_t)* is returned.
-- If  `ke` is less than 1.0, then a normalized float value (0.0 to 1.0) is returned.
+- If  `ke` is less than 1.0, then a normalized double value (0.0 to 1.0) is returned.
 This represents the programmed servo position from start to stop as it moves over time.
 When the returned value reaches 0.5, this represents both 50% travel and 50% time duration, no matter what easing constant is set.

 </details>